-A few things you should include in your message:
+So as to do this correctly, here are a few things you should include in your message:

-- why you are reaching out to them (“I wrote a similar book you’ll probably enjoy reading”)
+- Why you are reaching out to them (“I wrote a similar book you’ll probably enjoy reading”)

 Write 5 sentences or less.
 Most of these people are busy reading and reviewing other books, so they’ll appreciate if you respect their time.

 Here’s an example: